fabiandev/jh-boilerplate/README.md

 ##### module.prefix / module.suffix

-Every module is wrapped within a self-executing function by default to prevent global namespace pollution.
+The entire application (without vendor) is wrapped within a self-executing function by default to prevent global namespace pollution.

 ##### package.json